Anas2108/Autonomous-Controlled-Car/README.md

 * program.c     --> contains application public interfaces [ API ]
 * interface.h   --> contains function declaration & Macros
 * config.h      --> contains Configurations
 * private.h     --> contains registers defination

+## Contributing
+###We welcome contributions from the community.
+To contribute to [Project Name], please follow these steps:
+* Fork the repository.
+* Create a new branch for your feature or bug